Devilla/docs/dapp-developer-guide/ens-libraries.md

 If you are using React and only need to do forward and reverse resolution of PNS names with built in UI, use react-pns-address.

-If you want to have PNS instance deployed into your dev environment, you may want to use embark.io or waffle.io which allows you to configure/deploy PNS registry in your Ethereum test instance.
+If you want to have PNS instance deployed into your dev environment, you may want to use embark.io or waffle.io which allows you to configure/deploy PNS registry in your Pulsechain test instance.

 Otherwise, use ensjs.